MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 ## Misty II Specs

-Misty is packed with sophisticated hardware and software features that contribute to her ruggedness and extensibility as a platform.
+Misty is packed with sophisticated hardware and software features that contribute to the platform's ruggedness and extensibility.
+This section provides a bit more detail about the hardware and technology behind the Misty II development platform.

 ### Size